apostrophecms/apostrophe-documentation/community/index.md

 ## Forum

 Want to discuss the future of Apostrophe and your plans for it or just chat with fellow Apostrophe developers?
-Check out the [Apostrophe google group](https://groups.google.com/forum/#!forum/apostrophenow).
+Check out the [Apostrophe forum](http://forum.apostrophecms.org).

 ## Github